Is It Anxiety? Five Other Reasons Underlying Shortness Of Breath

 Shortness of breath is a common indicator of anxiety

-Shortness of breath, also known as dyspnea, may make it feel like your chest is tight and seem like you’re having heart palpitations against your rib cage or upper chest, and that your body's working overtime to take in more oxygen.
+Shortness of breath, also known as dyspnea, may make it feel like your heart rate has spiked, your chest is tight and you’re having heart palpitations against your rib cage or upper chest, like your body's working overtime to take in more oxygen.

 In some cases, a person may experience shortness of breath due to anxiety, but this isn’t always the case.
-In fact, there are several mental and physical health conditions that can cause an individual to struggle to breathe properly.
-In this article, we'll discuss how anxiety disorders may affect your breathing, explore five other potential causes of shortness of breath, and offer tips that could help you breathe easier.
+In fact, there are several physical and mental health conditions that can cause an individual to struggle to breathe properly.
+In this article, we'll discuss how symptoms of anxiety disorders may affect your breathing, explore five other potential causes of shortness of breath, and offer tips that could help you breathe easier.

 The connection between shortness of breath and anxiety